Topological susceptibility and excess kurtosis in SU(3) Yang-Mills theory: Smoothing via stout smearing or Wilson flow

-In todays lattice literature the main difference between ``stout smearing'' and ``gradient flow'' is the quantity which is held fixed in the continuum limit $a\to0$.
+In today's lattice literature the main difference between ``stout smearing'' and ``gradient flow'' is the quantity which is held fixed in the continuum limit $a\to0$.
 The terminology ``stout smearing'' usually implies that $\rho$ and $n$, and hence the flow time $t/a^2$ in \emph{lattice units} is kept constant at all $\be$.
-With this strategy the naive topological charge density (\ref{def_qnai}) is an ultra-local operator (fixed footprint in lattice units) at all $\be$, and becomes point-like in the limit $a\to0$.
+With this strategy the naive topological charge density (\ref{def_qnai}) is an ultralocal operator (fixed footprint in lattice units) at all $\be$, and becomes pointlike in the limit $a\to0$.
 The terminology ``gradient flow'' is usually chosen when the flow time $t/r_0^2=t/a^2\times(a/r_0)^2$ in \emph{physical units} is held fixed at all $\be$.
-In our approximation (via stout smearings with $\rho$ fixed) the number of steps is then bound to increase like $(r_0/a)^2$ towards the continuum.
-As a result, $q_\mr{nai}(x)$ is ``regularized'' over a distance $\sqrt{8t}$ (which is a fixed distance in $r_0$ units) and no longer ultra-local \cite{Luscher:2010iy}.
+In our approximation (via stout smearings with $\rho$ fixed) the number of steps is then bound to increase like $(r_0/a)^2$ toward the continuum.
+As a result, $q_\mr{nai}(x)$ is ``regularized'' over a distance $\sqrt{8t}$ (which is a fixed distance in $r_0$ units) and no longer ultralocal \cite{Luscher:2010iy}.
 Hence, in this strategy a second regulator is in place, which persists in the continuum limit $a\to0$, see e.g.\ Ref.~\cite{Ammer:2024hqr} for a discussion.

-In Ref.~\cite{Bonanno:2023ple} it is claimed that the topological susceptibility $\chi_\mr{top}$ is a ``special observable'' in the sense that the continuum limit can be taken at a fixed flow time in physical units, too, not just at a fixed flow time in lattice units (as was traditionally done).
-In other words, the claim is that for this observable the additional flow regulator does not introduce any systematic bias (the continuum extrapolated value $\chi_\mr{top}r_0^4$ at fixed $t/r_0^2$ would be the same as, say, with $7$ stout steps), provided $\sqrt{t}$ is in a range where it smoothes out short-range fluctuations but leaves long-range fluctuations (say for $r>r_0$) unaffected.
-In this article we plan to confront this assertion with numerical data.
+In Refs.~\cite{Ce:2015qha,Bonanno:2023ple} it is stated that for the topological susceptibility $\chi_\mr{top}$ the continuum limit can be taken at a fixed flow time in physical units, too, not just at a fixed flow time in lattice units (as was traditionally done).
+In other words, for this observable the additional flow regulator does not introduce any systematic bias (the continuum extrapolated value $\chi_\mr{top}r_0^4$ at fixed $t/r_0^2$ would be the same as, say, with $7$ stout steps), provided $\sqrt{t}$ is in a range where it smoothes out short-range fluctuations but leaves long-range fluctuations (say for $r>r_0$) unaffected.
+In this article we aim for a numerical comparison of the two strategies.